-- Private zone: A private zone file contains the resource records of domain or subdomain names that you need to manage.
-It is a tool that most DNS software uses to manage domain namespace.
+- Private zone: A private zone file contains the resource records of domain or subdomain names under your management.
+It is a tool that most Domain Name System (DNS) software uses to manage domain namespaces.

 Hostname: The prefix of a subdomain name is a hostname, such as

-@is used as the hostname of a root domain.
+(@)is used as the hostname of a root domain name.

-Record type: The record types supported by PrivateZone is shown in the following table.
+Record type: The following table lists the record types supported by PrivateZone.

 |A||Points the domain name to an IPv4 address.|